hedii/laravel-gelf-logger/README.md

             // is used.
             'path' => null,

-            // This optional option enable or disable ssl on TCP transport.
+            // This optional option enable or disable ssl on TCP or HTTP
-            // Default is false.
+            // transports.
+Default is false.
             'ssl' => false,

-            // If ssl is enabled on TCP transport, the following configuration
+            // If ssl is enabled, the following configuration is used.
-            // is used.
             'ssl_options' => [
                 // Enable or disable the peer certificate check.
 Default is
                 // true.